 Adderall XR is intended to be a once-a-day oral medication providing relief from ADHD or narcolepsy symptoms for 24 hours.
 This form of Adderall contains ingredients that allow beads in capsules to release amphetamines in “pulses”.
 Parents of children with ADHD find extended release Adderall more convenient than twice or three times a day Adderall.

-- Adderall has a half-life is about 10 hours
+- Adderall has a is about 10 hours

 The rate at which Adderall (and other drugs) is absorbed by the body and made accessible to specific brain receptors is called bioavailability.
 The main factor influencing the bioavailability of Adderall is the pH level of the gastrointestinal system.
 The more acidic the system, the less Adderall is absorbed by the gut.
 Following ingestion of Adderall, between 15 to 40 percent of the drug circulates in the bloodstream where it binds to plasma proteins.
 At peak bioavailability, Adderall is distributed into most of the body’s soft tissues, with higher concentrations found in brain tissue and cerebrospinal fluid.